marinadelconte/ReactPortfolio/README.md

 To run this in live server, first run "npm i" to start.
 Next run "npm run dev" to start listening on local host 3001.

 ## Technologies Used
 In order to create my digital portfolio, I used the following technologies: JavaScript, CSS, HTML, React, npm, Bootstrap, Netlify and Git.
+Additionally, I used Canva to create the favicon.

 The graphics used are from https://www.vecteezy.com/ and https://handcrafts.undraw.co/app.